MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api_environmenttransfer.md

     "id": Guid, // ID of the operation created
-    "type": string, // Type of the created operation, i.e. "moveToAnotherAadTenant" "status": string, // Status of the created operation, i.e. "queued" "aadTenantId": Guid, // Entra tenant ID of the source tenant "createdOn": datetime, // Date and time at which the operation was created "createdBy": string, // Email address of the user that created the transfer request in the source tenant "creatorPrincipalType": string, // Authentication type for the created operation, i.e. "user" "errorMessage": string, // Error message, if any "parameters": {
+    "type": string, // Type of the created operation, i.e. "moveToAnotherAadTenant" "status": string, // Status of the created operation, i.e. "queued" "aadTenantId": Guid, // Microsoft Entra tenant ID of the source tenant "createdOn": datetime, // Date and time at which the operation was created "createdBy": string, // Email address of the user that created the transfer request in the source tenant "creatorPrincipalType": string, // Authentication type for the created operation, i.e. "user" "errorMessage": string, // Error message, if any "parameters": {
-        "sourceAadTenantId": Guid, // Entra tenant ID of the source tenant "sourceEnvironmentName": string, // Environment name of the environment in the source tenant "destinationAadTenantId": Guid, // Entra tenant ID of the destination tenant "destinationEnvironmentName": string, // Environment name of the environment in the destination tenant "runAt": datetime // // Date and time at which the transfer will run, expressed as UTC timestamp },
+        "sourceAadTenantId": Guid, // Microsoft Entra tenant ID of the source tenant "sourceEnvironmentName": string, // Environment name of the environment in the source tenant "destinationAadTenantId": Guid, // Microsoft Entra tenant ID of the destination tenant "destinationEnvironmentName": string, // Environment name of the environment in the destination tenant "runAt": datetime // // Date and time at which the transfer will run, expressed as UTC timestamp },